Boggart: The Farmer and the Boggart

-Geographical names
+Distribution and place names

+The word 'boggart' is especially associated with Lancashire.
+But distribution maps show that "Boggartdom" (the area in which stories of boggarts are found) extended to northern Cheshire, much of Derbyshire, northern Lincolnshire, the old West Riding of Yorkshire, parts of the North Riding, the fringes of Westmorland, and perhaps Nottinghamshire, and possibly, at one time, as far north as Cleveland and as far south as Skegness.
+In other parts of northern England and the Scottish Lowlands, alternative 'bog' words were used such as 'bogie' and 'bogle'.

 A variety of geographic locations and architectural landmarks have been named for the boggart.

-There is a large municipal park called Boggart Hole Clough, which is bordered by Moston and Blackley in Manchester, England.
-Clough is a northern dialect word for a steep-sided, wooded valley; a large part of Boggart Hole Clough is made up of these valleys and is said to be inhabited by boggarts.
+Most famously there is a large municipal park called Boggart Hole Clough, which is bordered by Moston and Blackley in Manchester.
+"Clough" is a northern dialect word for a steep-sided, wooded valley; a large part of Boggart Hole Clough is made up of these valleys and is said to be inhabited by boggarts.
 The clough is the setting for many boggart stories, including one of how a local farmer, George Cheetham, and his family were forced to leave their home due to the torment inflicted by a boggart.
 However, as they were taking their possessions away in a cart, the voice of the boggart was heard issuing from a milk-churn on the cart.
 Unable to escape the boggart, they returned to their farm.

-There is a Boggart Stones overlooking the place where the Moors Murderers, Ian Brady and Myra Hindley, buried the bodies of Lesley Ann Downey and Pauline Reade, children they had abducted.
+There is a Boggart Stones on Saddleworth Moor where the Moors Murderers, Ian Brady and Myra Hindley, buried the bodies of Pauline Reade and Lesley Ann Downey, children they had abducted, in 1963 and 1964.
 The children's bodies were buried just below the location, and in sight of, Boggart Stones (OS Map 1864).

-There is a Boggart Bridge in Burnley, Lancashire, where tradition says that whoever crosses the bridge must give a living thing to the boggart or forfeit his or her soul.
+There is a Boggart Bridge in Burnley, Lancashire.
+Tradition says that whoever crosses the bridge must give a living thing to the boggart or forfeit his or her soul.
 Boggarts Roaring Holes are a group of potholes on the moors of Newby Moss near Clapham in the Yorkshire Dales.
 Legend has it that these potholes are the dwelling place of grotesque flesh-eating boggarts whose angry growls have allegedly been heard reverberating from the depths of the dark caverns beneath (hence the name).
 In the Seacroft area of Leeds in West Yorkshire there is a council estate named Boggart Hill; Boggart Hill Drive, Boggart Hill Gardens and Boggart Hill were all given the name of the estate area.

-Halfway between Scarborough and Whitby, on Robin Hood's Bay, there is a place called Boggle Hole.
-In the local mythology, a boggle is the local name for a hobgoblin, mischievous "little people" who were thought to live in caves along the coast.
-Boggle Hole is a natural cave formed by wave action where smugglers used to land their contraband in past times.
+Boggard Lane, between the villages of Oughtibridge and Worrall in South Yorkshire, is generally believed to derive from the term "boggart".
+There is also a Boggart Lane at Skelmanthorpe.

 On Puck, a moon of Uranus, there is a crater named Bogle, in deference to the system of nomenclature on this satellite, whose features are all named after various mischievous spirits.